 The core question (and responsibility) for educators is not the expert end product as much as providing the pathway and inspiration – “How do we embed an urge for excellence in our pilots during training?”
-Viewed negatively, how do we prevent the “happy D- student” that inevitably also becomes a pilot for life and infects our aviation system (perhaps flying a personal jet over your house as you read this?)
+Viewed negatively, how do we prevent the “happy D- student” that eventually also becomes a pilot for life and infects our aviation system (perhaps flying a personal jet over your house as you read this?)
 This endless enigma is the primary source of frustration for educators and safety researchers.
 This often leads to disillusionment and burn-out as history repeats itself.
-There is however a very clear solution to this problem and a toolkit for pilot success.
+There is however a very clear solution to this problem and a toolkit for creating pilot success and mastery.

 As I have written before, the FAA standards never describe (or require) “mastery” or “expertise.”
 They only tell us when “mediocre” becomes “unacceptable” and more training is required (to achieve the minimum piloting level).
-Unless there is an internal “urge for excellence” within every pilot, there is no necessary upward skill trajectory after a “pathetic certification.”
-Nothing prevents (or improves) “the happy D-” performer in our current aviation system.
-I know many good pilots who are surprised (and frustrated) to discover the same low-performers they met during initial flight school sitting next to them when they finally get into jets; the “happy D-” often never improves.
+The FAA only draws the line between “pass and fail.”
+Unless there is an internal “urge for excellence” within every pilot, there is no passion, motivation and upward skill trajectory after a “pathetic certification.”
+Nothing prevents “the happy D-” or inspires improvement for this sad performer in our current aviation system.
+I know many good pilots who are surprised (and frustrated) to discover the same low-performers they met during initial flight school are eventually sitting next to them when they finally get into jets; the “happy D-” never improves.

-The real secret to inspiring excellence in pilots starts by creating a “self-aware learner” beginning with the very first flight lesson.
-Until a person is aware of what they do NOT know, there is no pathway or motivation for improvement and the personal pursuit of excellence.
+The real secret to inspiring excellence in pilots starts by creating a “self-aware learner” beginning with the very first flight lessons.
+Until and unless a person is aware of what they do NOT know, there is no pathway or motivation for improvement and a personal pursuit of excellence.
 It is incumbent upon every educator to share the bigger picture regularly and create this pathway toward success.
 Critical habits like self-questioning and self-efficacy build the “urge for excellence” that always strives for better and builds a margin of skill and safety.
-A desire for mastery also creates personal responsibility for being better (no more excuses) and ultimately leads to “command authority” (a rare attribute in modern culture).
+A desire for mastery also creates personal responsibility for being better (no more excuses) and ultimately leads to “command authority” (a rare attribute in our modern culture).

-The specific pathway to “expert pilot” starts with incremental mastery.
-This technique requires recognizing every small learning achievement immediately; “you got that, you did a great job, and now you are in charge of that!”
+The specific pathway to “expert pilot” starts with the incremental mastery method of instruction.
+This technique requires recognizing (and celebrating) every small learning achievement immediately; “you got that, you did a great job, and now you are in charge of that!”
 The instructor hands over of responsibility to the student a step at a time, creating a sense of mastery from day one.
 This sustains student motivation and builds that essential urge for excellence.

 As CFIs we are all guilty of “helping too much.”
 We all know a good CFI should mostly be asking questions, not answering them.
 The CFI that takes total control from the right seat quickly spoils any sense of student accomplishment and mastery.
 And this rigid learning environment also prevents any student errors and self-correction (both critical to learning and self-mastery).
-Ultimately, too much control by a CFI ruins motivation and learning.
-This student could easily become part of the 80% drop-out rate in aviation (for good reason).
-It’s critical to remember the ultimate CFI goal is to safely get out!
-Once a student sees the bigger picture and feels empowered, they are on the road to becoming an inspired lifetime learner and PIC.
-This all starts on day one (but requires time and great patience from the CFI).
+Ultimately, too much control by a CFI ruins self-motivation and learning on the part of the student.
+A micro-managed student could easily become part of the 80% drop-out rate in aviation – for good reason.
+It’s critical to remember the ultimate CFI goal is to safely get out of the aircraft!
+By contrast, every student who sees the bigger picture and feels empowered is on the road to becoming a responsible PIC and inspired lifetime learner.
+This all starts on “day one” and requires great skill and great patience on the part of the CFI.

 As a pilot progresses with expertise, procedural knowledge becomes deeply embedded and constantly available in the “tacit dimension” of the brain for immediate and fluid recall.
 Beyond this “subconscious hard-drive” of reflexive skill response, a true expert is operating on the reflective level with metacognitive accuity.
 The spare RAM freed by total proficiency allows an expert to see meaning and detail in every activity often inaccessible to a novice.
 Dr. Gary Klein has been studying and teaching expert flight performance since first working with Air Force fighter pilots in the 1970s.